-Object Identity and Proxy Comparison in Python
+Object Identity and Proxy Comparison in Ruby

-Proxy objects support comparison using the built-in relational operators as well as the cmp function.
+Proxy objects support comparison using the comparison operators ==, !=, and <=>, as well as the eql? method.
 Note that proxy comparison uses all of the information in a proxy for the comparison.
 This means that not only the object identity must match for a comparison to succeed, but other details inside the proxy, such as the protocol and endpoint information, must be the same.
 In other words, comparison tests for proxy identity, not object identity.
 A common mistake is to write code along the following lines:

+'''

-p1 = ... # Get a proxy... p2 = ... # Get another proxy...
+p1 = ... # Get a proxy...

+p2 = ... # Get another proxy...

-if p1 != p2:
+if p1 != p2

 p1 and p2 denote different objects # WRONG!

-else:
+else

 p1 and p2 denote the same object # Correct

+end

 '''